The Surprising Dangers of Ice Facials and Other Beauty Trends

 Any tightening you may feel after an ice facial is irritation.
 It is not a long-term benefit, it is your skin reacting to trauma from the extreme cold.
 And ice facials will not smooth out your skin, the severe cold actually strips away moisture, leaving your skin prone to patchy, uneven texture

 The key to vanishing the appearance of wrinkles is moisture.
 So it seems like the moisture from the ice cube would help, right?
 WRONG.
 As stated above, ice cubes strip your skin of moisture and that will leave your face more susceptible to developing wrinkles.

-FALSE: An ice Facial Will Give you a Radiant Complexion
+An Ice Facial Will Give You a Radiant Complexion

 This is the wildest ice facial claim of them all.
 It is said the ice gives you a radiant complexion by constricting blood vessels and increasing blood flow.
 Ice will constrict your blood vessels, but that does not increase blood flow.
 In fact, it does the exact opposite.
 When blood vessels are constricted, blood flow is decreased, restricting essential nutrients from reaching your skin.
 Leaving you with the opposite of a radiant complexion.